Integral cohomology rings of weighted Grassmann orbifolds and rigidity properties: Building sequences of weighted Grassmann orbifolds

-on the set of all Schubert symbols which preserve the partial order `$\preceq$' i.e., if $\lambda^i\preceq\lambda^j$ then $i<j$.
+There are $n\choose k$ many Schubert symbols for two positive integers $k$ and $n$ such that $k<n$.
+Now consider a total order $`<$' on the set of all Schubert symbols which preserve the partial order `$\prec$'.
+In other words, if $\lambda\prec\mu$ then $\lambda<\mu$.
 For example, one can consider the dictionary order on the set of Schubert symbols.
 Then, it is a total order that preserves the partial order $\preceq$ defined in \eqref{eq_bru_ord}.
+Thus we can consider a chain on Schubert symbols for $k<n$, where $m = {n \choose k} -1$.